ArgonneDetectorGroup/anl_fridge_control/README.rst

 temperature reading is below 3.5 K, you can start the first_cycle script, which will cool the stages down to base temperature (see the Cryostat Control section for more information).

+The cooldown can be sped up by creating a thermal link between the ultracold stages and 4K using the pumps in the He10 fridge.
+You can do this manually by setting the pump voltages and regulating the temperatures, but there is also a script.
+See; anl_fridge_control/control/cool_down_script.py

 Remote Sessions
 ===============